Updated for 2020!

 Stony Brook Millstone Watershed, Pennington

 Families are invited to Stony Brook Millstone Watershed in Pennington to learn all about the maple sugaring process.
 It includes a pancake brunch served with homemade maple syrup.
 This event costs $22/13 years old and up, $15/ages 3-12 and children under 3 are FREE.
-This event takes place March 2.
+This event takes place February 29.
+There is also a Maple Sugaring Scout Event on February 22 that is only $5/scout.

 Trailside Nature and Science Center, Mountainside